-Jamie is an associate and solicitor in the clinical negligence department.
+Jamie is a senior associate and solicitor in the clinical negligence department.
 He joined Stephensons in 1995 as a graduate clerk in the personal injury department.
 He carried out his legal training with Stephensons and qualified as a solicitor in the clinical negligence department in 1999, where he has specialised in medical negligence cases ever since.

 In order to further his knowledge of clinical negligence and medical litigation Jamie took a Masters degree in medical law.
 On completing the course he passed the medical law degree with a distinction.

 Jamie is a member of the Solicitors Regulation Authority's Clinical Negligence Accreditation Scheme since 1995.

 Jamie's cases cover the full range of clinical negligence work from minor injuries to cases of severe brain damage.
 Over the years he has taken on a number of cases where babies have suffered brain damage due to failures in treatment at or around the time of their birth.